chaudhryjunaid/setup-macos/README.md

 For macos 11 Big Sur or later.

 ## Setting up pre-requisites
+* If you landed on this repo from [https://github.com/chaudhryjunaid/setup-apple-silicon-mac], go directly to the `Running the playbook section` and execute the playbook.
+Otherwise, please continue with the next step.

 * Make sure you are on macos 11 Big Sur or later.
 A clean install is preferred.